Water/Ways exhibit opens at Oxford Public Library

 Water/Ways explores water as “an essential component of life on our planet, environmentally, culturally, and historically.
 In societies across the globe, water serves as a source of peace and contemplation.
 Many faiths revere water as a sacred symbol,” the Smithsonian stated.

-With text, imagery, interactives and videos, the Smithsonian’s Water/Ways delves into “the central nature of water in our lives” and asks:
+With text, imagery, interactive features and videos, the Smithsonian’s Water/Ways delves into “the central nature of water in our lives” and asks:

 • How does water unite communities?
 How does conflict over water emerge and how do communities resolve it?